Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Miscellaneous - Reflections Campaign/The Fish Crystals.md

 The green herring was discovered in a glowing green amulet acquired while on the trip to Ashfall [[Reflections Campaign/Session Notes - Reflections/08 - 2.29.2024 - A Journey of Self-Discovery (for half the table)#^bf0c60\|here]].
 Along with this crystal was a map of [[Reflections Campaign/Encyclopedia - World of Reflections/The Empire of Dagdra#Windrest\|Windrest]] in southeastern [[Reflections Campaign/Encyclopedia - World of Reflections/The Empire of Dagdra\|Dagdra]]. [[Reflections Campaign/Encyclopedia - World of Reflections/PCs/Nim\|Nim]] has been there.
 It points to an area that Nim had thought suspicious during her visit.

 A yellow fish was discovered on [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Jeice\|Jeice]]'s body [[Reflections Campaign/Session Notes - Reflections/09 - 4.04.2024 - The Consequences of Our Actions#^961ee1\|here]].
 Also on his body was a card with both the LoL callsign and fish emblem, which just said "The Order will Prevail".

+People are unwilling to buy the fish crystals.